How many students on a team?

 Please email Judy Arnold, Team Coordinator, at email@example.com for assistance with creating or finding teams.
 Our goal is to find a team for anyone who is interested in participating.

-How do I know if my team is officially registered and has a spot in the competition?
+How do I know if my team is officially registered?

-Once at least four members of a team register through Team Member Registration (and space is available), your team is considered registered.
+Once at least four members of a team register through Team Member Registration, your team is considered registered.
 Registered teams will be posted on the website, and the Head Coach will be notified via a confirmation email usually within 48 hours of completed registration.
 Reminder: the Head Coach also must register through the Volunteer Registration.

 We have a confirmed team with four team members, can we add more?
 Is there a deadline for adding more team members?

 Teams with at least four members registered can continue to add more members through the Team Member Registration until they reach the six-member maximum.
-Additional team members must be registered by midnight on Wednesday, November 30.
+Additional team members must be registered -- and all members of the team finalized -- on the day of the Book Handout & Team Meetup.

 How many coaches may each team have?

 Each team must have one designated Head Coach.
-Each team also may have one Assistant Coach.
-All coaches must complete the Volunteer Registration.
+Each team also may have one Assistant Coach and 4 Team Helpers.
+All coaches and volunteers must complete the Volunteer Registration.

 I don't want to coach, but can I still help my student's team?